Unique Photo

-Unique Photo is a camera, video, and audio superstore, and education center, with locations in Fairfield, NJ and Philadelphia, PA.
-It is a family owned business dating back to 1947. and now carries over 20,000 products.
+Unique Photo is a camera, video, and audio superstore and education center.
+Unique Photos has locations in Fairfield, New Jersey and Philadelphia, Pennsylvania.
+It is a family owned business and opened in 1947.

 History

 The company started when Bernard and Harriet Sweetwood opened a small photographic supply outlet in Brooklyn in 1947.
 Soon after, they opened over 20 retail outlets in department stores across New Jersey and then the Hoboken Camera Center in the 1950s.
 In the 1980s, their two sons Jonathan and Matthew Sweetwood took over daily operations.

-On February 13, 2008, Unique Photo announced that their Florham Park, New Jersey location on Vreeland Road would be moving 8 miles away to the Fairfield, NJ superstore on Route 46 that exists today.
-The Fairfield, NJ superstore opened for business on February 18, 2008.
+On February 13, 2008, Unique Photo announced that their Florham Park, New Jersey location on Vreeland Road would be moving 8 miles away to the Fairfield, New Jersey superstore on Route 46.
+The Fairfield superstore opened on February 18, 2008.

 Alexander Sweetwood is the third generation to join the company after graduating with an MBA from Montclair State University.
-In October 2015, Alexander Sweetwood was named President of Unique Photo.
+In October 2015, Alexander Sweetwood was named president of Unique Photo.

-In 2019, Unique Photo opened up their second store location in Old City Philadelphia complete with classrooms and studio rental space.
+In 2019, Unique Photo opened up their second store location in Old City, Philadelphia with classrooms and studio rental space.

 Operation

-Unique Photo runs both an online operation and an in-store operation.
-Their Fairfield, NJ superstore is a 50,000 square foot facility equipped with a multimedia classroom, a large rental equipment program, camera trade-in program, and a well-known professional photo lab.
-The facility also has a coffee bar, WiFi lounge, and meeting space.
-Unique Photo has a highly photographically-trained sales staff and offers free technical support.
+Unique Photo runs both online and in-store.
+Their Fairfield superstore is a 50,000 square foot facility equipped with a multimedia classroom, large rental equipment program, camera trade-in program, and photo lab.
+Unique Photo offers free technical support.

 Unique Photo runs a photography education program called Unique University.
-Unique University offers a full curriculum of seminars and classes which range from beginner to expert and are run daily.
+Unique University offers seminars and classes from beginner to expert.

 Unique University

-Unique University's technical classes include such topics as basic D-SLR photography, D-SLR video, lighting techniques, Adobe Photoshop, Elements and Lightroom, composition, editing and printing, wedding photography, HDR photography, and working with speedlites.
-Unique University also offers one-on-one personalized instruction.
-Famous speakers and photographers have included Lindsay Adler, Will Crockett, Rick Sammon, Tyler Stableford, Art Wolfe, Erin Manning, and Michael Yamashita.
+Unique University's technical classes include basic D-SLR photography, D-SLR video, lighting techniques, Adobe Photoshop, Elements and Lightroom, composition, editing and printing, wedding photography, HDR photography, and working with speedlites.

+Famous speakers and photographers have included Lindsay Adler, Tyler Stableford, Art Wolfe, Erin Manning, and Michael Yamashita.